jhobz/KH2-Lua-Library/docs/how_to_guides/importing_the_library.md

 function _OnInit()
     kh2libstatus, kh2lib = pcall(require, "kh2lib")
     ...
-    CanExecute = kh2lib.CanExecute
+    can_execute = kh2lib.CanExecute
-    if not CanExecute then
+    if not can_execute then
         return
     end